-How Much Does He Make on The Bachelor?
+How Much Does Chris Harrison Make on The Bachelor?

 In 2011, TV Guide reported that Harrison makes $60,000 per episode as the Bachelor franchise’s host.
 While the number seems low compared to what stars like Reese Witherspoon and Ryan Seacrest are making on their shows, you have to understand how many episodes of the Bachelor franchise’s shows there really are a year.
 Let’s take 2019, for example.
 That year, there were 12 episodes of The Bachelor, 13 episodes of The Bachelor and 13 episodes of Bachelor in Paradise, which means that—if Harrison makes $60K for each of those episodes—his 2019 Bachelor salary would’ve been $2,280,000.
 Also, it’s likely that Harrison’s Bachelor pay-per-episode has increased since 2011, which means that his yearly salary should be in the several million by now.
-Celebrity Net Worth reports that his yearly salary is $8 million, which means that he receives around $200,000 per Bachelor episode in 2020.
-Looking at those ratings, we don’t doubt it.
+Celebrity Net Worth reports that his yearly salary was $8 million, which means that he received around $200,000 per Bachelor episode in 2021.

-As we referenced earlier, Harrison told Glamour in 2016—after season 20 of The Bachelor aired—that he signed on for five more seasons of the series and its spinoffs.
-That would mean that season 25 is his last season before he signs a new deal—if he does!
-Does that mean that Harrison will leave The Bachelor forever?
-He doesn’t plan to, but if he does retire as the host, he wants the job to stay in the family.
+Harrison told Glamour in 2016—after season 20 of The Bachelor aired—that he signed on for five more seasons of the series and its spinoffs.
+That means that 2021 was his last year with the Bachelor franchise before he had to sign a new deal.

 As for his net worth, Celebrity Net Worth reports that Harrison is worth $16 million.
 The number makes sense, given his reported 2020 Bachelor salary of $8 million per year.
 The other $8 million can come from spon con deals, as well as business investments.
 Along with his TV career, Harrison has also written the 2016 novel, The Perfect Letter, which adds to his worth.
 So, yeah, the man has money.